polterguy/magic/README.md

 in all references to all modules in Magic, since Magic is extremely modularized in its architecture, and actually not one project, but in fact more than 20 different components.

+## Documentation

+Although documentation is work in progress, you can rapidly [teach yourself the basics here](https://polterguy.github.io).

 ## License

 Although most of Magic's source code is publicly available, Magic is _not_ Open Source or Free Software.